-The examination fee for the certifying examination is currently set at 600 Euro.
+The examination fee for the certifying examination is 600 Euro.
+For repeated sitting of all parts of the exam, the examination fee is 600 Euro.
 For repeated sitting of only one part of the exam, the examination fee is set at 400 Euro.
 The fees may be changed at the discretion of the Board.